|Posted by Hope for the Child on January 1, 2022 at 8:50 PM||comments (622)|

 The schoolhouse in Rachuonyo, Siaya District, Nyamila Kisumu is now complete.
 This building will house the second school for Arise N Shine Community Academies in Kenya.

-The construction project which began October 2019 marked a great milestone as it expanded our reach in expanding access to education to the last mile.
+The construction project which began October 2019 marked a great milestone.
+It expanded our rea...Read Full Post »

 The chatter and giggling banter grow louder as students excitedly come through the gates into Arise N Shine Community School compound every morning.
-The school is the only k-4 institution for miles in Kisumu township, Kenya that for the last 13 years has offered free education, uniforms, and a daily meal program to those children whom a formal education would otherwise be out of reach.
-As ...Read Full Post »
+The school is the only k-4 institution for miles in Kisumu township, Kenya that for the last 13 years has offered free education, uniforms, and a daily meal program to those chi...Read Full Post »

 Finally, the children at Arise N Shine Community Academy have access to books, more books!